kristenking/kristenking/README.md

 - 🔭 I’m currently working on a website with dynamically generated blog post pages.
-- 🌱 I’m currently learning automation using Python.
+- 🌱 I’m learning automation using Python.
 - 👯 I’m looking to collaborate on projects that are using Python.